odahu/odahu-docs/source/ref_trainings.rst

 ######################

 The Odahu-flow Model Training API provides features to manage remote training jobs.
-A primary goal of API creates a :term:`Trained Model Binary` for a :term:`Packager`.
+The primary goal of API is to create a :term:`Trained Model Binary` for a :term:`Packager`.
 The API is pluggable and can be extended for different ML frameworks.

 You can find the list of out-of-the-box trainers below: